carlosealves2/k8s-reporter/README.md

 The project is in active development.
 Currently, the **Cluster Data Collection Service** (k8s-go-reporter) has been implemented and is capable of gathering information from Kubernetes clusters.

+To testing pipeline in localhost use act, case whant test projeto, use make.

 **In Progress:**
 - GraphQL API development
 - Frontend web application